 All DJJ staff members are responsible for making DJJ facilities safe and for doing their part to prevent, detect, and report sexual assault and sexual harassment.
 This effort begins with staff members being respectful of residents and supporting a culture that does not tolerate sexual abuse or sexual harassment.
 All staff members receive extensive education on how to identify behaviors that put residents at risk and how to respond.
 Staff members are also given multiple ways to report sexual assault or sexual harassment of a resident.

 The Board of the Department of Juvenile Justice has a zero tolerance policy toward any incident involving the sexual assault, sexual harassment or rape of a resident and the Department makes the prevention, detection, and response to such incidents a priority in all facilities housing committed juveniles.
-This policy may be accessed by clicking on the link above.
 Below are the latest DJJ reports on sexual violence: